worbis/apps-sdk/doc/tutorials/media_downloader.md

         });
     }

+Most of this code is pretty standard jquery and javascript.
+However, there's the weird `JUP` thing.
+JUP is a javascript templating library.
+A lot of apps end up rendering quite a bit of content dynamically.
+Without some kind of templating, your code ends up being this unmaintainable soup of `+` between strings all over the place.
+While there are many templating libraries for javascript, we're suggesting JUP at this point because of its lightweight nature and ease of use.
+Feel free to use whatever you'd like, it is just suggested that some kind of templating library is used.

-Run your application in debug mode via. `python -m griffin.serve` and take a look in your browser.
+Run your application in local mode via. `python -m griffin.serve` and take a look in your browser.
 You should see a list of links with the torrent title.

 To make it so any of these torrents can be added to your client, let's add a